AoxeTech/Aoxe.Redis/README.md

 }
 ```

-Now you can run a [Postman](https://www.getpostman.com/) and send some requests to try it.And the ZaabyRedisClient has async methods like AddAsync/AddRangeAsync/DeleteAsync/DeleteAllAsync,you can try it yourself.
+Now you can run a [Postman](https://www.getpostman.com/) and send some requests to try it.And the AoxeRedisClient has async methods like AddAsync/AddRangeAsync/DeleteAsync/DeleteAllAsync,you can try it yourself.